Alan Smith (footballer, born 1962): Arsenal

-England
+International career

-Alan Smith gained his first full England cap against Saudi Arabia 16 November 1988.
+Smith gained his first full England cap against Saudi Arabia 16 November 1988.
 Steve Bull, then of Second Division side Wolverhampton Wanderers, was selected by Sir Bobby Robson for 1990 FIFA World Cup.
-Smith had just plundered ten goals in 38 games to help Arsenal finish fourth in Division One, but Bull’s 24 goals in 42 games in the Second Division caught Robson’s eye and Smith was omitted in favour of Bull.
+Smith had just plundered ten goals in 38 games to help Arsenal finish fourth in Division One, but Bull's 24 goals in 42 games in the Second Division caught Robson's eye and Smith was omitted in favour of Bull.

-When Graham Taylor took over, Smith returned to the National team and his first goal came in a Friendly match against Soviet Union at Wembley 21 May 1991.
+When Graham Taylor took over, Smith returned to the national team and his first goal came in a Friendly match against Soviet Union at Wembley 21 May 1991.
 His second goal came against Turkey in the Euro 1992 qualifying group match at Wembley, 16 October 1991, in a 1–0 win.
-The last of his 13 caps came when he replaced Gary Lineker in the 2–1 defeat by Sweden in the 1992 European Championship.
+The last of his 13 caps came when he replaced Gary Lineker in the 2–1 defeat by Sweden in the UEFA Euro 1992.

 Media career

-Smith is currently a regular co-commentator and sometime studio pundit for Sky Sports for the Premier League coverage.
+Smith is currently a regular co-commentator and occasional studio pundit for Sky Sports for the Premier League coverage.
 In 2011, he commentated on the Champions League final alongside Martin Tyler for the English–language world feed commentary and then in 2015, he became the regular co-commentator for the Champions League competition proper with Tyler except the final.
+In 2022, he commentated on FIFA World Cup 2022 final alongside Peter Drury for the English-language world feed commentary.

 On 30 June 2011, EA Sports announced that Smith would replace Andy Gray as Martin Tyler's partner in commentating in FIFA 12.
 The pair commentated on the games up until FIFA 20 but they were both cut from the games for FIFA 21.
 Smith said on Twitter "Yes, gutted not to be involved with @EASPORTSFIFA anymore.
 For Martin Tyler and myself, it was an honour to voice the game for so long.
 But nothing lasts forever."

 Style of play

 Tall and slim, Alan Smith was well known for his headers, but during his career he demonstrated all round skills, including a deft first touch and the ability to chest the ball down or head it on for teammates to run onto.
 Though primarily left-footed, he scored a number of goals with his right foot.
 He was also known for his hold-up play.

-He scored in a number of important games for Arsenal, including the 1993–94 European Cup Winners' Cup final and scored one goal in Arsenal's decisive victory at Anfield in 1989.
+He scored in a number of important games for Arsenal, including the 1994 European Cup Winners' Cup final and scored one goal in Arsenal's decisive victory at Anfield in 1989.
 Former Arsenal marksman Olivier Giroud has been compared to Smith.